 - Once you secure the vehicle, log back into your account and fill in the make, year, model, value, VIN and license plate numbers.

 Here is a how-to video: How To Purchase Rental Car Insurance for Mexico

 **If you are renting a car in Mexico, the insurance cannot be purchased from a U.S. company.
-You will deal directly from the rental agency or insurance company in Mexico.
+You will deal directly with the rental agency or insurance company in Mexico.
 Yes, their rates are higher, but that’s because it isn’t “tourist” insurance, but rather a “domestic” car being covered (domestic, as in registered in that country).

 I hope this was helpful.
 If you need anything cleared up, or if you have something to add please contact me at firstname.lastname@example.org I would appreciate your insight and knowledge!
 There should be no mysteries or surprises when it comes to traveling … just excitement and pure relaxation!
 Sharing is caring! – Marcy